Overview

 C#

 C# ( see SHARP) is a general-purpose high-level programming language supporting multiple paradigms.
 C# encompasses static typing,: 4 strong typing, lexically scoped, imperative, declarative, functional, generic,: 22 object-oriented (class-based), and component-oriented programming disciplines.
-The C# programming language was designed by Anders Hejlsberg from Microsoft in 2000 and was later approved as an international standard by Ecma (ECMA-334) in 2002 and ISO/IEC (ISO/IEC 23270 and 20619) in 2003.
+The principal inventors of the C# programming language were Anders Hejlsberg, Scott Wiltamuth, and Peter Golde from Microsoft.
+It was first widely distributed in July 2000 and was later approved as an international standard by Ecma (ECMA-334) in 2002 and ISO/IEC (ISO/IEC 23270 and 20619) in 2003.
 Microsoft introduced C# along with .NET Framework and Visual Studio, both of which were closed-source.
 At the time, Microsoft had no open-source products.
 Four years later, in 2004, a free and open-source project called Mono began, providing a cross-platform compiler and runtime environment for the C# programming language.
 A decade later, Microsoft released Visual Studio Code (code editor), Roslyn (compiler), and the unified .NET platform (software framework), all of which support C# and are free, open-source, and cross-platform.
 Mono also joined Microsoft but was not merged into .NET.
-As of November 2023, the most recent stable version of the language is C# 12.0, which was released in 2023 in .NET 8.0.
+As of November 2024, the most recent stable version of the language is C# 13.0, which was released in 2024 in .NET 9.0.

 SQL